 Fig. 1: Experimental setup for the high-speed transmission in the LWIR domain with unipolar quantum devices.
-A 9 μ m wavelength QCL emits around 100 mW of optical power.
+A 9 $\mu$ m wavelength QCL emits around 100 mW of optical power.
 The QCL's beam is intercepted by the Stark-effect modulator that is driven by the amplified signal of an AWG.
 The resulting signal passes through a 31 meter Herriott cell, is collected on a broadband detector and is processed with a high-speed oscilloscope.

 The experimental setup of the LWIR free-space communication is described in Fig. 1.
-The QCL emits 97 mW of optical power at room temperature and the 9- μ m wavelength beam is focused on the external modulator thanks to a telescope.
-This modulator has a dimension of 50 μ m × 50 μ m and is driven by a 15V peak-to-peak signal that is produced by an arbitrary waveform generator (AWG) at 120 GSa/s, followed by two stages of broadband amplifiers.
+The QCL emits 97 mW of optical power at room temperature and the 9- $\mu$ m wavelength beam is focused on the external modulator thanks to a telescope.
+This modulator has a dimension of 50 $\mu$ m × 50 $\mu$ m and is driven by a 15V peak-to-peak signal that is produced by an arbitrary waveform generator (AWG) at 120 GSa/s, followed by two stages of broadband amplifiers.
 Characterization of the frequency response of the full system (modulator, QWIP and amplifiers), gives a 4 GHz 3-dB bandwidth (not shown here) with a smooth 20dB/decades amplitude decay.
 Pre-processing of the signal occurs when uploading signal to the AWG.
-The 15V peak-to-peak signal is the 215-bit long message sequence to be transmitted and in our case, it is either a 2-level On-Off-Keying (OOK) modulation format or a 4-level Pulse-Amplitude-Modulation (PAM-4) format.
+The 15V peak-to-peak signal is the 2-bit long message sequence to be transmitted and in our case, it is either a 2-level On-Off-Keying (OOK) modulation format or a 4-level Pulse-Amplitude-Modulation (PAM-4) format.
 After being modulated, the optical beam is shaped by a second telescope before entering the multi-pass Herriott cell.
 This device allows implementing a free-space propagation of 31 meters in a compact apparatus.
-At the output of the multi-pass cell, the beam has an optical power of 15 mW and is gathered by a cryogenic QWIP with a bandwidth of at least 25 GHz.
-The electrical signal from this fast detector is amplified and recorded by an 30GHz-bandwidth oscilloscope with a sampling rate of 100 GSa/s.
+At the output of the multi-pass cell, the beam has an optical power of 15 mW and is gathered by a cryogenic QWIP with a bandwidth oscilloscope with a sampling rate of 100 GSa/s.
 Traces are then post-processed to account for the free-space channel perturbations and improve the bit error rate (BER).